 Right now, NASA’s OSIRIS-REx spacecraft is orbiting an NEO.
 OSIRIS-REx plans to bring back a sample to Earth to support investigations into how planets formed and life began.
 The Canadian Space Agency (CSA) participated in OSIRIS-Rex by providing an instrument that is mapping the asteroid’s surface, allowing scientists to select a suitable sample site.
 CSA also developed the Near-Earth Object Surveillance Satellite (NEOSSat), dedicated to detecting and tracking asteroids that may someday pass close to Earth.

 And it’s not only space agencies that are involved in finding out more about NEOs – the European Southern Observatory (ESO) also dedicates time to this cause.
-Recently ESO’s Very Large Telescope imaged a double asteroid that came close to Earth.
+In 2019, ESO’s Very Large Telescope imaged a double asteroid that came close to Earth.
 This provided a good opportunity to rehearse how space organisations would work together if a hazardous NEO ever threatened Earth directly.
 The project was coordinated by the International Asteroid Warning Network (IAWN), a collaboration between many space organisations aiming to protect Earth from NEOs.